prestonharberts/bib/Bible/isa30.md

 # Isaiah 30
 ## Egypt Will Prove Unreliable
 ###### ¶ 1
->  “ The rebellious children are as good as dead,” says the LORD,
+> “The rebellious children are as good as dead,” says the LORD,
->  “ Those who make plans without consulting me,
+> “Those who make plans without consulting me,
->  “ Who form alliances without consulting my Spirit,
+> “Who form alliances without consulting my Spirit,
->  “ And thereby compound their sin.
+> “And thereby compound their sin.
 ###### 2
->  “ They travel down to Egypt
+> “They travel down to Egypt
->  “ Without seeking my will,
+> “Without seeking my will,
->  “ Seeking Pharaoh’s protection,
+> “Seeking Pharaoh’s protection,
->  “ And looking for safety in Egypt’s protective shade.
+> “And looking for safety in Egypt’s protective shade.
 ###### 3
->  “ But Pharaoh’s protection will bring you nothing but shame,
+> “But Pharaoh’s protection will bring you nothing but shame,
->  “ And the safety of Egypt’s protective shade nothing but humiliation.
+> “And the safety of Egypt’s protective shade nothing but humiliation.
 ###### 4
->  “ Though his officials are in Zoan
+> “Though his officials are in Zoan
->  “ And his messengers arrive at Hanes,
+> “And his messengers arrive at Hanes,
 ###### 5
->  “ All will be put to shame
+> “All will be put to shame
->  “ Because of a nation that cannot help them,
+> “Because of a nation that cannot help them,
->  “ Who cannot give them aid or help,
+> “Who cannot give them aid or help,
->  “ But only shame and disgrace.”
+> “But only shame and disgrace.”
 ###### ¶ 6
 > This is an oracle about the animals in the Negev:
 > Through a land of distress and danger,